 The Norwegian Parliament decided in December 2015 that Norway was to receive a total of 1 500 asylum seekers who were staying in Italy and Greece during 2016 and 2017.

-Italian and Greek authorities could decide to which country they would present an asylum seeker as a candidate for relocation.
-That country would then have an opportunity to accept or decline the asylum seeker that had been presented to them.
+Italian and Greek authorities could decide which country they would present an asylum seeker as a relocation candidate.
+That country would then have an opportunity to accept or decline the asylum seeker presented to them.

 If the country accepted that the asylum seeker would be relocated to that country, the asylum seeker would have his or her travel organized by the International Organization for Migration (IOM).
-When the asylum seeker arrived in the country he or she was relocated to, the application would be processed according to normal procedure in that country.
+When the asylum seeker arrived in the country he or she was relocated to, the application was being processed according to standard procedure in that country.

-You can find more information about who could qualify for the programme and what requirements the asylum seeker had to fulfill at the European Asylum Support Office (EASO) website (external website).
+You can find more information about who could qualify for the arrangement and what requirements the asylum seeker had to fulfill at the European Asylum Support Office (EASO) website (external website).